mattsteadman/SICP/notes/Notes for 1.1.md

 Note that this is just a model that is meant to give meaning to the concept of procedure application.
 It does not actually describe how the interpreter carries out procedures.

-**normal-order evaluation:** substitute operand expressions for formal parameters when applying procedures (i.e. evaluate operators before operands).
+**Normal-order evaluation:** substitute operand expressions for formal parameters when applying procedures (i.e. evaluate operators before operands).

-**applicative-order evaluation:** substitute arguments (operand values) for formal parameters when applying procedures (i.e. evaluate operands before operators).
+**Applicative-order evaluation:** substitute arguments (operand values) for formal parameters when applying procedures (i.e. evaluate operands before operators).
 Used in the substitution model as well as by the interpreter.

 For procedures that can be modeled using the substitution model, these two evaluation orders will produce the same value.